TechnicallyCoded/Discord-AntiPhishingBot-Public/README.md

 ## Contributing
 You may contribute to this list by creating a pull request.
-All modifications contributed to this list are owned by me once accepted.
+All modifications contributed to this list are owned by me once the pull-request is accepted.
 You waive all copyrights of your contributed modifications.
-(You may still brag about how much you have contributed but I don't need people claiming they own more than I do just because they contributed a lot xD)
+(You may still brag about how much you have contributed but I don't want people claiming they own the rights to this project just because they contributed a lot xD)